lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 source of truth.

-For example, when a node suddenly becomes unresponsive (the process gets `pkill -9`'ed, running out of file descriptors, etc), assuming the service registry performs Time to Live (TTL) health checks, the registry has to wait for the TTL timeout to expire, which can take seconds, before marking the node as dead, and eventually propagating the change to its consumers.
-The system can be in an inconsistent state.
+For example, when a node suddenly becomes unresponsive (the process gets `pkill -9`'ed, node is running out of file descriptors, etc), it will take seconds or maybe even minutes for the service registry (health check service) to realize that the node is dead.
+And it will take more time to propagate this (sad) news to every node in the system.

-When a consumer of a service retrieves a list of "healthy" nodes from the registry, the list could contain false-positive, already-dead nodes.
+Therefore, when a consumer of a service retrieves a list of "healthy" nodes from the registry, the list could contain false-positive, already-dead nodes.
 The question then arises: how to ensure RPCs to only be sent to actually healthy nodes?